 Provision of Assistance in the Organizing of the Safe Schools Reopening (SSR) Teams.
 The Local Coordinator shall assist in the organizing or formation of the SSR Teams in her/his assigned areas.

 Facilitate/Co-facilitate Data Gathering and Consultations.
 The Local Coordinator shall facilitate/co-facilitate the gathering of baseline data and the conduct of local consultations for SSR to ensure that the plans and strategies the LGUs will develop are grounded and evidence based.
-S/He shall also assist in the gathering of the materials necessary in the documentation children and youth in governance component of the project.
+S/He shall also assist in the gathering of the materials necessary in the case study/documentation of the children and youth participation in governance component of the project.

 Capability Building Component Tasks.
 The Local Coordinator shall ensure that the LGU Safe Schools Reopening (SSR) Teams are informed and attend the training, coaching and mentoring sessions.
 S/He shall provide facilitation assistance in the conduct of the training sessions when necessary, and provide administrative support to the assigned Consultant during the field visits and coaching and mentoring activities.